Saturday, July 7th

-Join us at the festival on Saturday and experience history authentically presented by the region’s top 18th century re-enactment groups including, Wayne’s Fourth Sub-Legion, 1st Virginia Regiment, Rangers of the Ohio Company, the Whiskey Jug Rangers, Roger’s Rangers, The Oliver Miller Homestead, Westmoreland Rifles and Swearingen’s Militia.
+Join us at the festival on Saturday and experience history authentically presented by the region’s top 18th century re-enactment groups including, Wayne’s Fourth Sub-Legion, 1st Virginia Regiment, Rangers of the Ohio Company, the Whiskey Jug Rangers, Roger’s Rangers, The Oliver Miller Homestead, Westmoreland Rifles, and Swearingen’s Militia.

-Visit The Hangman’s Noose Tavern, located at the Hughes Log House in Washington Park.
+Visit The Hangman’s Noose Tavern, located at the Kennedy Log House in Washington Park.
 See the 18th Century tavern display and hear tavern talk presentations throughout the day.
 Taste samples of (non-alcoholic) 18th century tavern drinks.